Air Fryer Recipe

 Chorizo and Potato Empanadillas

-A delicious and easy-to-make chorizo and potato empanadillas recipe, perfect for air frying.
+A tasty, easy chorizo and potato empanadillas recipe, just right for cooking in the air fryer.

 Ingredients